AmirAgassi/Moonshine/README.md

 **The more we mine, the more money we take away from huge-scale mining operations that eat GPUs from gamers!
 And we make cash in the process!**

+# Usage

+This utility uses MSI Afterburner to tune your card for both gaming and mining automatically, depending on what workload is being utilized.

+Typically, mining profiles utilize very high memory overclocks, and much lower power and core clocks, which will heavily limit gaming performance.